 Fast-Food Founder Said That Wendy’s Branding Put Pressure on His Daughter

 When Dave Thomas was preparing to launch his fast-food burger concept in 1969, he had trouble coming up with a name.
-Thomas, a Kentucky Fried Chicken franchisee who was mentored by its founder, Col. Harlan Sanders, wanted his new restaurant to appeal to consumers, particularly baby boomers, who would happily fork over a smidgen of extra money for a pricier burger made with never-frozen beef in a customizable sandwich.
+Thomas, a Kentucky Fried Chicken franchisee who was mentored by its founder, Col. Harland Sanders, wanted his new restaurant to appeal to consumers, particularly baby boomers, who would happily fork over a smidgen of extra money for a pricier burger made with never-frozen beef in a customizable sandwich.

 Thomas considered naming his concept after one of his five kids for what he foresaw as a family business, CNN Business reports, but their legal names weren’t quite right for the wholesome, old-fashioned ambiance he envisioned.
 Sanders had taught Thomas that a business mascot should strike an important personal chord with customers, he wrote in his 1991 memoir “Dave’s Way.”